marklindsey11/dbt-core/docker/README.md

 docker build --tag my-dbt  --target dbt-redshift .
 ```

-To build an image named "my-other-dbt" that supports bigquery using core version 0.21.latest and the bigquery adapter version 1.0.0b1:
+To build an image named "my-other-dbt" that supports bigquery using `dbt-core` version 0.21.latest and the bigquery adapter version 1.0.0b1:
 ```
 cd dbt-core/docker
 docker build \